Merkel scrapes win on Greek bailout, rebels grow

 The comfortable 496-90 victory, with five abstentions, was inflated by centre-left opposition support, but only 304 of Merkel's 330 centre-right coalition lawmakers backed the motion.

-The Bundestag lower house voted shortly before Standard & Poor's cut Greece's long-term credit rating to "selective default", becoming the second agency to downgrade Athens after it announced a bond swap plan to lighten its debt burden.

-Seventeen coalition rebels voted "No" this time, compared with 13 who defied Merkel last September in a vote to boost the euro zone rescue fund.
+Seventeen coalition rebels voted "No" this time, compared to 13 who defied her last September in a vote to boost the euro zone rescue fund.

 Analysts said the outcome could weaken her politically and make it harder for her to agree to strengthen Europe's financial defences just when international pressure on Germany is rising.